enkidevs/curriculum/web/html/forms-iv/formenctype.md

 ## Content

 The HTML `formenctype` input form attribute is used to specify how form-data should be encoded before it's sent to the server.
-It is only used for buttons and images with `type="submit"`.
+It is only used for buttons with `type="submit"` and `type="image"`.

+An equivalent attribute is called `enctype`.
+It has the same functionality, except it is used on the form instead of the two mentioned button types.

+Also, the `formenctype` attribute overwrites the functionalities of `enctype` if both are present within the same form.

-If the attribute is not set, the default value is set to `application/x-www-form-urlencoded`.
+If neither of the attributes are present, the default value is set to `application/x-www-form-urlencoded`.

 When using `<input>` elements with the attribute `type="file"` it is necessary to set the value as `multipart/form-data`.